mittagessen/kraken/docs/index.rst

   - New training interface (certainly only for CLSTM)

-All functionality not pertaining to OCR and prerequisite steps has been removed, i.e. no more ground truth editing, error rate measuring, etc.
+All functionality not pertaining to OCR and prerequisite steps has been removed, i.e. no more error rate measuring, etc.

 Pull requests and code contributions are always welcome.

 Installation
 ============

-While kraken does not require a working C compiler on run-time anymore numpy and scipy compilation still requires build-essential or your distributions equivalent and some dependencies.
+kraken requires some external libraries to run.
+On Debian/Ubuntu they may be installed using:

 .. code-block:: console

-        # apt-get install gcc gfortran python-dev libblas-dev liblapack-dev libpangocairo-1.0
+        # apt-get install libpangocairo-1.0 libxml2 libblas3 liblapack3

 If `clstm <https://github.com/tmbdev/clstm>`_ support is desired (highly recommended) the associated python extension has to be build and installed.